 Yeah.

-I jumped straight into Stark Industries (because of course I did) and was immediately eliminated.
+I jumped straight into Stark Industries (naturally) and was immediately eliminated.
 Literally the first player out.

 But I learned, and we’ve been playing together ever since.

-And then I eventually learned that with every new Fortnite chapter, Epic forces you to evolve; whatever worked for you last season, you now have to learn new weapons, mechanics, and strategies.
+Eventually, I also learned that with every new Fortnite chapter, Epic forces you to evolve; whatever worked for you last season, you now have to learn new weapons, mechanics, and strategies.

 You can’t survive the game if you refuse to adapt.